 Girl members transferring between December 1 and May 1 of each year should be advised that any cookie sales and proceeds stay with the troop that sold the cookies.
 GSSEM will make every effort to ensure girls receive all Cookie Program rewards from total sales.

 Due to the complex nature of the Girl Scout cookie program related to troop financials, troop splits are not permitted between December 1 and May 1 of any Girl Scout year.
-If it's no longer an option to continue meeting together, groups may choose to meet separately, but a final troop spilt cannot be completed until after May 1.
+If it is no longer an option to continue meeting together, groups may choose to meet separately, but a final troop split cannot

-Once the troop has decided to separate, no significant purchases should be made from the troop bank account.
+be completed until after May 1.
+Once the troop has decided to split, no significant purchases should be made from the troop bank account.
 Nominal purchases of less than $50 for troop meeting supplies are permitted.
 While the troop is waiting to complete the split, documentation, including receipts and purchase descriptions, for any nominal purchases must be retained until after the troop split is complete.

-For additional guidance regarding troop splits, please contact the director of Member Support.
+Where should unspent troop funds go?
 Before a troop disbands, the currently registered girls in the troop should decide what to do with the troop's funds.

-Troops may also elect to use the remaining funds on Girl Scout activities, such as a community service/Take Action project or to the troop's favorite cause.
+Troops may elect to use the remaining funds on Girl Scout activities, such as a community service/Take Action project or to the troop's favorite cause.

 Prior to closing the troop/group bank account, be sure all checks and other debits have cleared the account before you close it.
 Remember, you may need to close the bank account in person, so work with the troop/group's authorized signers to find time to get together to close the account.